 Pregnancy and childbirth are matters of great importance in a woman’s life.
 A woman needs to be taken care of and made the centre of attention during this phase.
 The set of rules that are prescribed in Ayurveda are very important for pregnant women.
 They give you detailed information about the Vichara (thought process), Vihara (lifestyle) and Ahara (diet) which are recommended to be followed at various stages during the pregnancy period.
-The general guidelines that are recommended to be followed during pregnancy are:
+The general guidelines that are recommended to be followed during early pregnancy are:

 - Maintain a healthy, mild, easy to digest diet

 - Keep your mental health constant and keep yourself happy